455294-1 Florida Heartland Regional Trail - Hendry County

 About

-The PD&E Study for the Hendry County segment of the Florida Heartland Regional Trail proposes the evaluation of a multi-use trail consisting of alternatives along SR 29, SR 80, Keri Road (CR 832), Sears Road, and a north-south alignment along the edge of the Spirit-of-the-Wild Wildlife Management Area (WMA).
-The combined length of the alternative routes is approximately 37.5 miles.
+The Feasibility Study for the Hendry County segment of the Florida Heartland Regional Trail will evaluate the feasibility of constructing a multi-use trail along SR 29, SR 80, Keri Road (CR 832), Sears Road, and a north-south alignment along the edge of the Spirit-of-the-Wild Wildlife Management Area (WMA).
+The combined length of the potential routes is approximately 37.5 miles.
 Currently, there are intermittent or no existing designated bicycle lanes or sidewalks along these roadways.
 If completed, the project would provide a 12-foot wide multi-use trail allowing bicyclists and pedestrians to travel safely along various corridors while providing regional connectivity.

-The preliminary routing alternatives along with the ‘No-Build’ alternative will be evaluated as part of the PD&E study.
-Each alternative will be evaluated to determine potential social, cultural, natural, and physical environmental impacts and benefits, engineering constraints, and safety enhancements.
+The preliminary routing alternatives or alignments, will be evaluated to determine potential social, cultural, natural, and physical environmental impacts and benefits, engineering constraints, and safety enhancements.
 The proposed trail passes through LaBelle providing potential connection to LaBelle Nature Park, LaBelle Heritage Museum, Barron Park, and Veterans Memorial Park.
 In addition, the study will evaluate more direct access to entry points for Spirit-of-the-Wild WMA, Okaloacoochee Slough WMA, Okaloacoochee Slough State Forest and Ortona Lock South Campground.

 Public Involvement

-Public involvement is an integral part of the PD&E Study process.
-FDOT will use various activities to engage interested parties in the study process and there will be opportunities for public comment, including an alternatives public information meeting and public hearing.
+Public involvement is an integral part of the Feasibility Study process.
+FDOT will engage interested parties in the study process and there will be opportunities for public comment, including a public information meeting.
 You may also submit comments or questions about this project at any time during the study, by using the "Send a Comment" button to the right.

 If you are interested in being added to the mailing list to receive study information, please use the "Send a Comment" button to provide your information to the study team.